GavintheAmateur/i94_immigration_data_etl/README.md

 etl.py: the script to process data
 I94_SAS_Labels_Descriptions.SAS: description file for the dataset, containing data dictionary for some fields.
 immigration_data_sample.csv: a sample of the dataset in 1000 rows.
+data_probe.ipynb: a notebook demonstrating how to do data analysis using cleaned data.

 ## Data Dictionary
 - I94YR - 4 digit year